 Please note that these are certifications and not licenses.
 There is no oversight over what a certified herbalist is and there is no accreditation program for herbalists in the United States.
 While this may seem somewhat loose, there are pros and cons to the lack of an accreditation process.
 We are, however, in complete support of having no accreditation program.
 We believe that if herbalism was ever obtained a governing body, it would undoubtedly lose its rich diversity of healing modalities.

 Herbalists use different herbs native to (or growing in) their own region.
 There are many different philosophies of herbalism, and as we move away from modern western medicine, we encourage diverse and holistic approaches to healing the body.
 Herbalists today have the incredible opportunity to learn various healing modalities that most closely resonate with their own personal philosophies.
-Some of these modalities include Chinese Medicine, Ayurveda, Daoist Traditions, healing traditions from different Native American tribes, or even various folk methods used by healers from all over the world.
+Some of these modalities include Chinese Medicine, Ayurveda, Daoist Traditions, healing traditions from different Indigenous groups, or even various folk methods used by healers from all over the world.

 After completing a clinical program, herbalists have the opportunity to operate or work in a clinical practice.
 Other opportunities include being involved in production in the herbal products industry, teaching in a variety of alternative health care educational programs, and herb farming.
 Additionally, many herbalists develop a strong botanical skill set, offering valuable insight into forest restoration, activism and research.